Calcific Tendinitis of the Shoulder (Degenerative Calcification)

 Calcific Tendinitis of the Shoulder at OAR

-If you believe you are experiencing symptoms of calcific tendinitis of the shoulder, reach out to the doctors at Orthopaedic Associates of Riverside.
+If you believe you are experiencing symptoms of calcific tendinitis of the shoulder, reach out to the doctors today.
 We will get you the treatment needed to return to a pain-free life.